-3 credits Prerequisite: permission.
+Prerequisite: permission.
 Opportunity to study special topics and current issues in economics.
-3 credits 550

 COMPARATIVE ECONOMIC SYSTEMS Prerequisites: 200 and 201, or 244, or permission of instructor.
-Systems of economic organi-zation, ranging from the theoretical extreme of a perfectly free market economy to the social-ist varieties.
-Historical evolution of economic systems covering problems in theory and practice.
+Systems of economic organization, ranging from the theoretical extreme of a perfectly free market economy to the social-ist varieties.
+Historical evolution of economic systems covering problems in theory and practice

-ECONOMIC DEVELOPMENT AND PLANNING FOR UNDERDEVELOPED COUNTRIES 560

-3 credits Perequisite: 200 and 201, or 244.
+ECONOMIC DEVELOPMENT AND PLANNING 3 credits FOR UNDERDEVELOPED COUNTRIES 3 credits Prerequisite.
+200 and 201, or 244.
 Basic problems in economic development.
 Theories of development.
 Government planning for development.
 Trade and development of underdevel-oped countries.
 Credit not available for students with credit for 3250.664.